-GEMS students may be unaware of the full portfolio of AEOP initiatives, but students show Students were asked to indicate what kind of work they expected to be doing at age 30, and the data were coded as STEM-related or non-STEM-related.
+GEMS students may be unaware of the full portfolio of AEOP initiatives, but students show substantial interest in future Students were asked to indicate what kind of work they expected to be doing at age 30, and the data were coded as STEM-related or non-STEM-related.
 There was a small, statistically significant increase in the proportion of students aspiring to a STEM-related career after participating in GEMS.
 Although large proportions of students are unaware of many other AEOP initiatives, the majority of students indicated interest in participating in future AEOP programs.
-Most participants (88%) credited GEMS with increasing their interest in participating substantial interest in future AEOP opportunities. in other programs.
+Most participants (88%) credited GEMS with increasing their interest in participating in other programs.
+AEOP opportunities.
 GEMS raised student awareness of DoD STEM research and careers, as well as their interest in pursuing a STEM career with the DoD.
 A majority of students reported that they had a greater awareness (81%) of DoD STEM research and careers.
 In addition, 84% indicated that GEMS raised their interest in pursuing a STEM career with the DoD.